Quick start

 - Do not expect all watt-hours to be usable after inverter or converter losses.

-- Do not ignore battery chemistry, age, temperature, and discharge rate.
+- Do not ignore battery chemistry, depth-of-discharge limits, age, temperature, and discharge rate.

 Research and references